mooreds/docs-1/docs/references/faq.md

 ## Getting Help

 Can't find what you're looking for in the documentation?
 Running into a confusing error?
 Email us at [support@transposit.com](mailto:support@transposit.com).
-You can also reach us via the little intercom bubble in the bottom right of the code screen.
+You can also reach us via the Intercom chat bubble in the bottom right of the console's Code view.

- ## Granting Support Access
+ ## Granting support access

-In order to diagnose your issue further, the support team at Transposit may need access to your app.
-You can provide Transposit support access by navigating to **Settings > App Info** and clicking the support checkbox.
+In order to help diagnose and debug issues, you can temporarily provide the Transposit support team access to an app and associated code.
+To do this, navigate to **Settings > App Info** and click the support checkbox.

 ## What applications should use Transposit?